Vietnam.vn - Nền tảng quảng bá Việt Nam

 * Will you continue to run for Congress?

-- After my term ends in 2022, I will return to work at the Ministry of Economy and Finance.
+- After my term ends in 2022, I will return to work in the Ministry of Economy and Finance.
 I will give myself a break and then go out again.
 I am preparing to run for re-election as a member of the National Assembly in three years.

 Stéphanie Đỗ giao lưu với độc giả trong buổi ra mắt sách ở Hà Nội ngày 20-10 - Ảnh: T.Điểu